abraia/abraia-multiple/README.md

 }
 ```

-The Studio model selector also includes the bundled object-detection,
+The Studio model selector also includes the Abraia-managed object-detection,
 instance-segmentation, pose-estimation, and classification presets.
 Each
 task has small (`n`), medium (`m`), and large (`l`) model URIs, for example
 `multiple/models/yolov8n.onnx`, `multiple/models/yolov8m.onnx`, and